line/conflr/README.md

     token.
 For more details about API token, please read [the official document](https://confluence.atlassian.com/cloud/api-tokens-938839638.html)).

-There are several ways to set the variables.
-The quickest way is to enter the environment variables in the popups that are displayed when you run the install command (see Usages section below).
+There are several ways to set theese.
+The quickest way is to enter the environmental variables in the popups that are displayed when you run the install command (see Usages section below).

 Another way is to set the variables in the `.Renviron` file (you can open the file with `usethis::edit_r_environ()`).
 For example, you can